Visitor Photography Policy

 Commercial Professional Photography Pass

 Commercial photography and videography requests will be taken on a case-by-case basis and fees associated with commercial shoots will vary.
-Exclusive use of the Museum is only available on Mondays, when the Museum is closed to the public.
-Non-exclusive use of the Museum is available for commercial shoots Tuesday-Sunday, but photoshoots must not be disruptive to other visitors or block doors or walkways.
-For more information about a commercial photography pass, please contact firstname.lastname@example.org.
+Exclusive use of the Museum is only available on Mondays and Tuesdays, when the Museum is closed to the public.
+Non-exclusive use of the Museum is available for commercial shoots Wednesday-Sunday, but photoshoots must not be disruptive to other visitors or block doors or walkways.
+For more information about a commercial photography pass, please contact email@example.com.